2025 Stats

 Subscribe now to instantly reveal our take on this news.

-Soto went 1-for-3 with one walk and an RBI in Saturday's 2-1 loss to the Astros.
+Soto went 2-for-4 with a double and an RBI in Friday's win over the Rockies.

 ANALYSIS